-- Preferences establish the order of applicants on the waiting list.
+- 1. Preferences establish the order of applicants on the waiting list.
 An admission preference does not guarantee admission.
 Every applicant must still meet HHA's Selection Criteria before being offered a unit.
 Preferences will be granted to applicants who are otherwise qualified and who, at the time of the offer (immediately prior to execution of a lease), are verified to meet the definitions of the preferences described below. - 2.
 Local Preference There are local preferences in effect.
 An applicant will qualify for a preference if he/she qualifies in one or more of the following categories (which are defined Chapter XV): - a.
 Site-Based Income Preferences for Mixed Finance Properties (only) as described below; - 1.
 Historic Oaks of Allen Parkway Village (HOAPV) Admission preferences - i.
 Income Tiers- for 344 Household Units - a.
 Applicants with incomes between 0 and 30% of Area Median Income (AMI) 115 units - b.
 Applicants with incomes between 31 and 50% of AMI 115 units - c.
-Applicants with incomes between 51 and 80% of AMI 114 units
+Applicants with incomes between 51 and 80% of AMI 114 units - d.
+Elderly Applicants with incomes between 0 and 60% of AMI 156 tax credit units